-Bluebird Park - Bluebird Park in Ellisville is another sledding hill for those who like speed.
+The sledding hill at Suson Park in South St. Louis County is often crowded with sled riders of all ages.
+The hill is long with a nice but not too steep of a slope.
+Bluebird Park in Ellisville is another sledding hill for those who like speed.
 The hill is long and steep enough for a fast ride, but you do have to watch out for trees.
-Bluebird Park is located on Kiefer Creek Road south of Manchester Road.

 Bald Eagle Watching

-Alton & Grafton, IL - Along the Great River Road in Alton and Grafton, you'll find one of the largest populations of bald eagles in the United States.
+Along the Great River Road in Alton and Grafton you'll find one of the largest populations of bald eagles in the United States.
 Hundreds (and sometimes thousands) of bald eagles return every winter to build nests along the Mississippi River.
 You can see them as you drive along or attend one of the many bald eagle events for a closer look.